vodnalasricharan/vodnalasricharan/README.md

 -->

-## :school: I’m currently pursuing my under-graduation at JNTUH College of Engineering Jagtial.

-- Open for Fulltime opportunities.
+## I’m a Fresher looking out for new opportunities.

 ## 💻 I am a Django developer